 In direct response to the fulfilment of the objectives of the first strategic plan which were aimed at creating centres of excellence in teaching, research community/extension service at IBB University, former Vice Chancellor, Professor Ibrahim A. Kolo appointed Professor Dennis O. Balogu as pioneer Director of the Centre for Applied Sciences and Technology Research (CASTER) in November 2011.
-Balogu was mandated to develop a Centre of Excellence in Applied Sciences and Technology-based researches.
+Prof. Balogu was mandated to develop a Centre of Excellence in Applied Sciences and Technology-based researches.

 The major focus-areas are conducting food security research and development with concentration in agricultural production, food processing, preservation, packaging and storage.
 Other areas of concentration include researches in Climate Change, Geology, protect of finding hydrocarbon deposits in Niger State, Nigeria, Biofuel, fisheries and water/aquatic life ecology.
 Most of the researches conducted at the University are sponsored by the Public Sector grants, which is totalling over one hundred million naira (N100,000,000.00), and by Institutional and private resources.
 For operational procedures of CASTER, see Modalities for Operating CASTER.